 Style – Now this is very much down to your own specific preference.
 You'll obviously have more to choose from style-wise with handles, though door knobs are easier to customise, especially wooden door knobs.

-Internal Bifold Door Handle Problems and Queries
+Internal Bifold Door Handles and Locks Problems and Queries

 - If your door handle is sticking or feels a little stiff, chances are it might simply need a little lubrication in the form of grease of petroleum jelly on the springs.